Management - Graduate

 The Coller School of Management’s Executive MBA programs enable senior managers with substantial experience and a bachelor’s degree to take a master’s program in a concentrated form, without cutting themselves off from the work place.

-Academic Director – Dr. Yuval Kalish
+Academic Director – Dr. Julia Shamir

 Programs Director – Tali Shekel-Graff